steventanyang/lefocus/system-design/phase-8-island-control-refresh.md

 | Stopwatch | Running | Any | Audio (if available) + timer | End + Cancel | End triggers confirmation in React, Cancel stops session. |
 | Break | Running | Any | Timer emphasis | Cancel only | Same as countdown running. |

+### 6.1 Visual Reference

+- **Completion glow** – uses FaceTime Dynamic Island green (`#34DA4F`, RGB: 52, 218, 79) to match Apple's camera indicator color in the Dynamic Island.
+This provides visual consistency with system privacy indicators. `/var/folders/dj/34vxgfn95y19by9q0zhj64qw0000gn/T/TemporaryItems/NSIRD_screencaptureui_Rl8iWU/Screenshot 2025-11-21 at 1.21.44 AM.png` for the desired outline/typography.
+- **Color implementation** – defined in `IslandView.swift` as `completionHighlightColor`, applied as a 3 px stroke plus a soft shadow whenever `hasTimerFinished` is true.
+The timer glyph also switches to this green color on completion. `/var/folders/dj/34vxgfn95y19by9q0zhj64qw0000gn/T/TemporaryItems/NSIRD_screencaptureui_pEUWNk/Screenshot 2025-11-21 at 1.22.10 AM.png` to keep parity with Apple’s timer completion state.

+The Swift view applies a 3 px stroke plus a soft shadow using this FaceTime green hue whenever `hasTimerFinished` is true, and the timer glyph switches to the same green.

 ---

 ## 7. Lifecycle and State Diagrams